madhumitha01/madhuism/_posts/2020-03-04-letter-to-my-younger-self.md

 categories: [Younger Self, Open Letter]
 image: assets/images/hand.jpg
 beforetoc: "Even though I’m only 21, and some would say I am too young to be writing a letter to my younger self, I think it’s always good to look back and remember the previous events.
 That is how we grow, after all, isn’t it?
 So here it is: what I would say to a much younger me."
+toc: true
 rating: 4.5
 ---

-<p>Hi Madhu,
+Hi Madhu,

-Whining over your handwriting and practicing cursive writing every single day?
+<p>Whining over your handwriting and practicing cursive writing every single day?
 Set them aside for 5 minutes and listen to what I say.</p>

 <p>I am writing this letter to you as your 21 year old self.
 I am essentially still you, only that I am a little older and wiser.
 You would surely be having a lot of questions, especially regarding the questions that will come in tomorrow’s exam, right? (one typical Madhumitha Rajinikanthan, I have to say) But to be frank, I don’t remember any of those questions and even if I did, I wouldn’t have told you as that won’t foster learning.
 So before you drop this letter and begin to slowly walk away, have a seat and please hear me out.</p>